-Principal adverse impacts on sustainability factors ("PAIs") may be considered within the decision-making process for investment funds (with the exception of those that are invested predominantly in investment instruments issued by states) and for investment instruments issued by other issuers other than states.
+In the investment decision-making process for investment funds (with the exception of those that are invested predominantly in investment instruments issued by states), principal adverse impacts on sustainability factors ("PAIs") are considered additionally.

 At least 51% of the portfolio (excl. liquidity in the form of account balances and short-term deposits) shall be invested in investment instruments that take into account PAIs based on the criteria defined below.